 Yes, along with submitting the online application, you are required to submit the following:

-- A documentation verifying your program start and end dates (see Stipend Webpage for details).
+- A documentation verifying your program start and end dates (see the “Required Documentation” section for details).

 When will I be notified of my application status?

 You will be notified by email of your status within 10 business days.

 Can my application be denied?

 Yes.
 Here are some reasons you may be denied (one or more may apply):

 - You are not an eligible employee (see the eligibility criteria information on the Stipend webpage)